-- 1. your cash register receipt; - 2. your student ID; - 3. new books must be in the same condition they were purchased; - 4. used books must still have the used stickers.
+1. Original cash register receipt;

+- 2. Student ID; - 3.
+New books must be in the same condition they were purchased; - 4.
+Used books must still have the used stickers.

 Defective books will be replaced at no charge anytime during the semester in which they are in use.
 All other textbook returns for a full refund must be done within one business day of purchase.
 A receipt is required.